 This one is easy – beer should be stored for a short time in a dark, cool place.
 If you have room in your fridge, that is the best spot.
 If the fridge is full, keeping your beer in the basement or a cool closet is the next-best place.

 Needless to say, the hot trunk of a car or a sunny kitchen counter are some of the worst places for your beer – so keep that time to a minimum.

 Curious about shelf life?
 Remember the 3/30/300 Rule: A Firestone beer stored at 98 degrees F for 3 days is equivalent to one stored at 72 degrees F for 30 days or one stored at 35 degrees F for 300 days.

 How old is my beer?

 Almost every beer has a date printed on it.
 When treated properly, this is the date the brewery believes their beer still tastes as they intended it.
 There are a few ways to label this date.

 At Firestone, we make it easy with a “born on” date.
-The bottle label or bottom of the can shares the date it was packaged, and our beers are good for 6 months.
+The bottle label or bottom of the can shares the date it was packaged.
 Format: Month / Day / Year bottled, Military time stamp (ex: 1/1/20 23:40)

 Other breweries use what is called a Julian date code printed on the neck of the bottle.
 It’s often 3 numerical digits followed by one more digit.
 The first three digits represent the day of the year, with the last digit being the last number of the year.
 For example, 165 0 would be the 165th day of 2020 (June 13th).
 Sometimes this number can appear as 0165 – with the year coming first, followed by the day of the year.